-The root certification authority of I.CA issued a certificate to a subordinate certification authority (also as the Authority) operated by I.CA on behalf of I.CA SK, in a two-tier certification authority structure, in accordance with relevant legislation and technical and other standards.
+The root certification authority of První certifikační autorita, a.s., issued a certificate to a subordinate certification authority (also as the Authority) operated by I.CA on behalf of I.CA SK, in a two-tier certification authority structure, in accordance with relevant legislation and technical and other standards.
 This Authority issues Certificates under this CP and certificates for its own OCSP responder.